 Marcia I. Pescador Jimenez, PhD, MS, MS

-Assistant Professor, Epidemiology - Boston University School of Public Health
+Associate Professor, Epidemiology - Boston University School of Public Health

 Biography

-Marcia Pescador Jimenez, PhD is an assistant Professor at the Epidemiology Department at Boston University.
+Marcia Pescador Jimenez, PhD is an Associate Professor at the Epidemiology Department at Boston University.
 Marcia received her PhD in epidemiology from the Brown University School of Public Health and completed an NHLBI T32 postdoctoral fellowship in cardiovascular disease and environmental epidemiology at the Harvard T.H.
 Chan School of Public Health.
 She is formally trained as a cardiovascular, environmental and aging epidemiologist with a multidisciplinary research portfolio in the epidemiology of aging, specifically geographic contextual risk factors and racial/ethnic disparities.

 Her early work evaluated the relationship between greenspace and hypertension among adults.
 More recently, she has extended this to examine the relationship between greenspace and cognitive development among children and mediation analysis between greenspace and cognitive function.
 Her current work focuses on novel metrics of greenspace and the urban environment using Deep Learning Algorithms and Google Street View images.
 She has extensive experience working with several cohort studies, including, the New England Family Study, Project Viva, the Nurses Health Studies, and the Multi-Ethnic Study of Atherosclerosis.
 She is currently funded through a K99/R00 Pathway to Independence Award from the National Institute on Aging which aims to quantify the role of built and natural environment on cognitive functioning and Alzheimer's disease risk, evaluating racial/ethnic disparities.